Antenna types: Categorizing antennas and organization of article sections

 This section is an overview that lists the following sections and subsections in this article, in the order that those sections occur.
 Each group of antennas fit together based on some commonly used electrical operating principle: There is at least one aspect for which each group of antennas all work in the same way.

-The list below summarizes the parts of this article; the bold-face links in this subsection lead to the other named sections and subsections of the article each of which gives a summary description.
+The list below summarizes the parts of this article; the bold-face links in this subsection lead to the other article sections and subsections, each of which gives a summary description.
 In turn, the links within those summaries lead to relevant Wikipedia articles on antennas.

 The listed antennas are clustered based on some shared principle(s) of electrical operation, so that antenna designs that use similar functional principles are listed close together.
 The order used is neither objective nor universal, but does conform to the organization used by many authors.

 Antennas can be classified in various ways, and various writers organize the different aspects of antennas with different priorities, depending on whether their text is most focused on specific frequency bands; or antenna size, construction, and placement feasibility; or explicating principles of radio theory and engineering that underlie, guide, and constrain antenna design.

-Different types of antennas are made with properties especially optimized for particular uses, and the electrical design of antennas serves as a way to group them:
+Further, different types of antennas are made with properties especially optimized for particular uses, and the electrical design of antennas serves as a way to group them: